If you’d like to know how to easily memorize the spelling of words, there’s a particular memorization strategy you can quickly learn.

 Using it, you will associate letters with objects.

-When learning how to remember numbers with pictures, they say that cute animals work the best.
+When learning how to remember numbers with pictures, they say that cute animals or objects work the best.

 To give you a few examples, in order to memorize numbers (I’m getting to memorizing spellings in a moment) you would visually link:

 * 3 with the M from McDonald’s

 Yours Free: A Private Course With Cheat Sheets For Becoming A Memory Master, Starting From Scratch.

 >>> Click Here For This Special Free Offer.

 If you wanted to remember the number 42, you would then see something zany like a sailboat chasing a swan.

 Example Of Using The Alphabet To Memorize Numbers